 Margaret joined Watsi on December 3rd, 2019.
 Two years ago, Margaret joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Margaret's most recent donation traveled 8,200 miles to support Dinavence, a mother and small scale farmer from Uganda, for thyroid removal surgery to relieve her swelling.
+Margaret's most recent donation traveled 1,900 miles to support Abigail, a three-year-old girl from Haiti, to fund surgery to repair a birth defect in her heart.

 Margaret has funded healthcare for 37 patients in 8 countries.